dhrapson/sched-load/README.md

 and has the ability to upload files to S3 (first release) & to upload a schedule file indicating the schedule on which the object store owner should expect files.

-The project is building in [TravisCI](https://travis-ci.org/dhrapson/sched-load)
+The project is building in [TravisCI](https://travis-ci.org/dhrapson/sched-load) and is managed via a public [Tracker](https://www.pivotaltracker.com/n/projects/1941641) board

 ## To build
 Fetch & build from github.com